Understanding Your Offer

 CRICOS Code: the course registration number on the Australian Government’s Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).

 Dates: these indicate the date for compulsory orientation and enrolment, the Course Start Date (first day of lectures) and Course End Date for your course.
 You should arrive by at least the weekend prior to the start of orientation to complete the compulsory enrolment and orientation activities.
 Students who arrive after orientation will not be guaranteed places in the subjects of their choice.
 Furthermore, accommodation places may not be held.
-No enrolment will be permitted 2 weeks after the commencement of session for most courses, or after the first week for English courses or Sydney Business School courses.
+No enrolment will be permitted 2 weeks after the commencement of session for most courses, or after the first week for English courses or Sydney Business School, University of Wollongong courses.

 Visit Session Dates for further details.